framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 ## Download and install the installer

-To download, install and start the *raspiBackup* installer please in the command line on the Raspberry:
+To download, install and start the *raspiBackup* installer, execute in the command line on the Raspberry following commands:

 ```
 pushd /tmp